adambard/learnxinyminutes-docs/json.html.markdown

 A JSON value must be a number, a string, an array, an object, or one of the following 3 literal names: true, false, null.

 Supporting browsers are: Firefox 3.5+, Internet Explorer 8+, Chrome, Opera 10+, and Safari 4+.

 File extension for JSON files is ".json" and the MIME type for JSON text is "application/json".

-Drawbacks of JSON include lack of type definition and some sort of DTD.

 ```json
 {